Automated Builds

 docker-tags: |

-shpcr.io/your-team/your-product:prerelease-${{ github.ref_name }}
+shpcr.io/your-org/your-app:prerelease-${{ github.ref_name }}

 environment: prerelease